-Bridget S. Sweeney Blakely is an Assistant Clinical Professor in Applied Behavior Analysis (ABA) within the Department of Teaching, Learning, and Curriculum in the School of Education at Drexel University.
+Bridget S. Sweeney Blakely is an Associate Clinical Professor in Applied Behavior Analysis (ABA) within the Department of Teaching, Learning, and Curriculum in the School of Education at Drexel University.
 She received her B.S. from DeSales University and continued to Temple University to complete her M.Ed. and Ph.D. in School Psychology.
 As a certified school psychologist, she worked with Elwyn, Inc. in the Nonpublic School Program.
 Dr. Sweeney Blakely continued her work with the Archdiocese of Philadelphia at Father Judge High School where she served as the first Director of the then-newly created Father Brisson Center for Academic Excellence, supporting students with learning challenges.

 Dr. Sweeney Blakely completed a Post-Doctoral Fellowship at the University of Pennsylvania, Center for Mental Health Policy and Service.
 There she supported systems-level change at a local school district, as they began the implementation of Response to Intervention (RtI) and Positive Behavior Interventions and Supports (PBIS) frameworks.